PrairieLearn/PrairieLearn/docs/elements.md

   to obtain a file with a specific naming scheme.
 - [`pl-threejs`](#pl-threejs-element): Enables 3D scene display and problem
   submission.
+- [`pl-parsons-problem`](#pl-parsons-problem-element): Submit the result in the correct order and indentation, which by using parson method.

 **Decorative** elements are meant to improve how the question is displayed to students.
 Elements under this category include ways to specify question markup,